MazyVermoh/LearnCryptoRewards/replit.md

 ## Overview

-This is a full-stack educational platform built with React, Express.js, and PostgreSQL.
-The application provides a comprehensive learning management system with courses, books, rewards, and user engagement features.
-It includes multilingual support and integrates with Neon Database for scalable PostgreSQL hosting.
+This is a comprehensive Telegram mini-app educational platform built with React, Express.js, and PostgreSQL.
+The application serves as a Launch Candidate for the MIND Token ecosystem, providing a learning management system with courses, books, crypto rewards, and user engagement features.
+It features full bilingual support (English/Russian) and integrates with Neon Database for scalable PostgreSQL hosting.
+The platform is designed to support the MIND Token roadmap with 26 courses and 45 books, all available for free with token-based rewards.

 ## System Architecture